Start9Labs/documentation/site/source/user-manual/forgot-password.rst

     .. warning:: Running setup process will generate new certificate and Tor address for your Embassy.

 #.
-You can now visit ``embassy.local`` to reclaim your Embassy and set a new password.
+You can now visit http://embassy.local to reclaim your Embassy and set a new password.

 No SSH/Linux
 ------------